 On your content calendar, map out when your campaigns will occur, detailing also your goals and ideal outcomes.
 Remember the value of creating multi-channel campaigns, so your content calendar campaign ideas should stretch beyond only the written content you create.
 These campaigns should be determined with the cooperation of those in paid advertising, social media, and even traditional forms of advertising.

 Step 5.
 Determine the content types you will need and create a content calendar

 Now that you know what your overarching campaigns will be, the time has arrived to plot out your exact forms of content.
 Each campaign should take into account your predetermined buyer personas and their individual buyer’s journeys.

 Consider the different types of content that will likely be involved in the content calendar campaigns.
 You will likely want to use combinations of content such as:

 - Social posts

 Consider how you want to talk to people at different phases of the buyer’s journey.
 Different types of content tend to align better with people at different phases.
 Generally speaking:

-- For those in the early stages of the buyer’s journey, use content, such as blog posts and infographics
+- For those in the early stages of the buyer’s journey, strategize your content calendar around blog posts and infographics

 - For those in the middle stages of the buyer’s journey, use content such as webinars and ebooks